 Finally the remote endpoint signals that its work is done, and the local endpoint ensures remote access to the memory area is no longer allowed.

-This transfer mode is utilized to convey large RPCs and large data payloads.
+This transfer mode is utilized to convey large whole RPCs or single large arguments or results.